-LATIN.
+LATIN

 A two years' course is offered in Latin, in which time the principles of the language are thoroughly mastered.
+The history of the Gallic wars is read the second year.
 Composition forms a part of both the first and second year's work.
-In the second year selections from different authors are read.

-GREEK I.
+GREEK